Image Image

 Types of DUI Charges in Chester, IL

 In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
-Here are the most common types of DUI charges drivers face in Chester, IL:
+Below are the most frequent DUI charges that drivers in Chester, IL encounter.

 First-Time DUI (Class A Misdemeanor)